Glossary term

 Source context

 The EU Battery Regulation defines unique identifier in Article 3, point 66 as a unique string of characters for the identification of batteries that also enables a web link to the battery passport.
-This definition is battery-specific and should be read together with the Article 77 battery-passport obligation and related data-carrier requirements.
+The term should be read with Article 77 battery-passport obligations and data-carrier requirements.
+ESPR uses the related but broader unique product identifier for product passports, so the terms should be connected but not collapsed.

 What this means for implementation